valkey-io/valkey-glide/RELEASING.md

 #### 2. Create an access tokens

 a.
-Access Tokens → Generate new token → classic token
+Access Tokens → Generate new token → classic token <br>
 b.
 Use a separate [granular access token](https://docs.npmjs.com/about-access-tokens#about-granular-access-tokens) for every actor on every project.
-For example, if you have CD automation publishing to npm on two projects, you should have two separate granular tokens, each of which only has permissions on a single project.
+For example, if you have CD automation publishing to npm on two projects, you should have two separate granular tokens, each of which only has permissions on a single project. <br>
-This reduces impact when you rotate these tokens and reduces risk if there is ever a security issue with a token.
+This reduces impact when you rotate these tokens and reduces risk if there is ever a security issue with a token. <br>
 c. **Use an Automation token so it could be used in CD workflow:**
 An automation token will bypass two-factor authentication (2FA) when publishing.
 If you have 2FA enabled, you will not be prompted when using an automation token, making it suitable for CI/CD workflows.

 ![new access token](./docs/images/new-access-token.png)

-3. Change the NPM_AUTH_TOKEN secret in Github with the new access token.
+3. Change the NPM_AUTH_TOKEN secret in Github with the new access token. <br>
 4. Change the NPM_SCOPE variable to an empty string.

 ![actions secrets ss](./docs/images/actions-secret-variables.png)